marbelarrietam/task-expressjs/README.md

 npm run dev
 ```

-# REST API V1
+# REST API
-These are the routes you can use:
+These are the routes you can use with http://yourdomain:port:

 | Route           | Method  | Params     | Body                                | Description               |
 | --------------- | :----:  | ---------: | ----------------------------------- | ------------------------- |